mamedev/mame/docs/source/usingmame/commonissues.rst

 But isn't there a special DMCA exemption that makes ROM copying legal?
 ----------------------------------------------------------------------

 No, you have misread the exemptions.
-The exemption allows people to reverse engineer the copy protection or encryption in computer programs that are obsolete.
+The exemption allows people to reverse-engineer the copy protection or encryption in computer programs that are obsolete.
 The exemption simply means that figuring out how these obsolete programs worked is not illegal according to the DMCA.
-It does not have any effect on the legality of violating the copyright on computer programs, which is what you are doing if you make copies of ROMs.
+It does not have any effect on the legality of making unauthorised copies of computer programs, which is what you are doing if you make copies of ROMs.

 .. _24-hours: